k-donn/plasmoid-wunderground/README.md

 ## TODO

+-   [x] Use single variable for state
--   [ ] Add documentation for Utils and PWS API
+-   [ ] Add monochrome icon for tray
--   [x] Add Units config settings
+-   [ ] Add condition-based icon
+-   [ ] Add wind-barbs to show direction